 For drinks, night one we went to The View Lounge at the downtown Marriott Hotel on the 39th floor and it had the most amazing views of the sunset and the city.
 It gets busy fast, so get there early if you can.
 And be aware, the drinks are pricey but we thought they were worth it.

-If you are planning on doing any shopping in San Francisco, I would recommend two areas:
+If you are planning on doing any shopping in San Francisco, I would recommend three areas: